Any person can complain about any advertisement in any media which may be in breach of the ASA Codes.

 “I find the advertisement offensive because the part where it says, “ ….” demeans all young mothers ” This is much more effective that a general statement such as “I did not like this advertisement.”

 “I believe that the claim in the advertisement, “….” is misleading because…”

 The Chair of the Complaints Board will decide whether the Board can consider the complaint.
 If accepted, the complaint will be sent to all parties concerned seeking their comments and you will be advised.
-If the Chair determines there are no grounds for the complaint to proceed, all parties and the media will be advised.
+If the Chair determines no further action is required, a ruling will be issued to parties and released to the ASA website.

 If a complaint is accepted, a copy of the complaint, the advertisement and the responses are sent to the Complaints Board.
 It will then determine whether the Codes have been breached and all parties will be informed of the outcome.
 A formal written decision is distributed to you, the parties and to the media.

 If a complaint is upheld, the advertiser, in accordance with self-regulatory principles, is required to immediately withdraw the advertisement.
 Additionally the media are similarly required not to publish or broadcast an advertisement which has been held by the Complaints Board to be in breach of the Codes.

 All Rulings and Decisions of the Complaints Board may be appealed on certain grounds.
 The main grounds are new evidence, the rules of natural justice were not followed, and the Decision was against the weight of evidence.
 Visit this page for more details on appeals.

 If any assistance is required with any of the above do not hesitate to phone us on 0800 234 357 or (04) 472 7852.